kmkouokam/terraform-aws-modules-beanstalk-RDS/README.md

  terraform plan
  terraform apply

-Edit bastion security group to add SSH rule form MyIP
+Edit bastion security group to add SSH rule from MyIP

 Important: The network should have been created already, beacuse you need to refere this data.terraform_remote_state.vpc in your bastion main.tf code file